 Topics include: communication network architectures, signalling and modulation across physical media, real-world local and wide-area networks, internet protocol fundamentals, performance and monitoring of networks, routing, network security, and application protocols for distributed systems including web, email, video, internet-of-everything and other contemporary network topics.

 Upon successful completion, students will have the knowledge and skills to:

-- describe the basis and structure of an abstract layered protocol model
+- Understand and describe the layered protocol model.

-- describe, analyse and compare a number of datalink, network, and transport layer protocols
+- Describe, analyse and evaluate a number of datalink, network, and transport layer protocols.

-- describe and analyse various related technical, administrative and social aspects of specific computer network protocols from standards documents and other primary materials found through research
+- Describe, analyse and evaluate various related technical, administrative and social aspects of specific computer network protocols from standards documents and other primary materials found through research.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Thirty one-hour lectures and nine two-hour laboratory/tutorial sessions.